amplify-edge/sys/sys-ops/README.md

 Because it uses the typical golang Telemetry tools that GRPC Middleware uses, The GUI cant be flutter based.
 Its more just a URL route mapping into those golang tools.

-There may be a way to make the nav FLutter and load the tools into Iframes.
+There may be a way to make the nav Flutter and load the tools into Iframes.

 Only works on web !